ShineQi/ethernetIP-explorer/Docs/README.txt

 		- F3 key will refresh the values.
 		- Decoder could be the default (depending of the class & attribut n°), or a standard default of UINT, or a user defined : see Option menu.
-		  The decoder can be changed using the context popupmenu.
+		  The decoder can be changed using the context popupmenu (see §2.8).
 	2.5 Advise : ForwardOpen T->O
 		- On attributs one could place a ForwardOpen T->O (Device to EnIPExplorer).
 		  If accepted, the Class 1 device (Plc or other) will send back